-This manuscript Fort Kearny postal marking with the "OR" (Oregon Route) designation is unique during this time period and is unlisted in Simpson-Alexander and the American Stampless Cover Catalog.
+This manuscript Fort Kearny postal marking with the "OR" (Oregon Route) designation is unique during this time period.

+Furthermore, it is unlisted in Simpson-Alexander and in the American Stampless Cover Catalog.

+Signed by Frajola and with his certificate.
 Ex Winter and Craveri.
-Signed by Frajola and with his certificate.

-The "November 12/52" manuscript postmark that was applied to this cover at Fort Kearny reflected the expected departure date for the eastbound mail.
+The "November 12/52" manuscript postmark that was applied by the Fort Kearny postmaster reflected the expected departure date for the eastbound mail.
 However, because of heavy snow, Feramorz Little and Ephraim Hanks were delayed in reaching Fort Laramie with the Salt Lake City mail.
 As a result, Samuel Woodson didn't leave Fort Laramie (which was west of Fort Kearny) with the eastbound mail until January 12, 1853.
 He finally arrived at Fort Kearny to pick up this letter on January 19.

 As it turned out, this cover was carried on the only eastbound mail trip on the Central Overland Route during the winter of 1852-53 (between November 1, 1852 and April 1, 1853 to be precise).
-In the interim, the eastbound mail from Salt Lake City was routed westward to San Pedro, CA (the port of Los Angeles) and then onward to San Francisco where it was sent via the ocean route to New York.
+In the interim, the eastbound mail from Salt Lake City was routed westward to San Pedro, CA (the port of Los Angeles) and then onward by coastal steamer to San Francisco where it was sent via the ocean route to New York.